mamuchastegui/sooft-tech-challenge/docs/api.md

   "statusCode": 400,
   "message": [
     "cuit should not be empty",
-    "businessName should not be empty",
+    "name should not be empty",
     "type must be either PYME or CORPORATE"
   ],
   "error": "Bad Request"